urbanwildlifeinstitute/UWIN_tutorials/challenges/basic_data_manipulation/basic_data_manipulation.md

 ?lubridate
 OlsonNames()
 ```
-Review the lubridate help file and convert 'Date' and 'Time' fields into a POSIXct format.
+Review the lubridate help file and convert *Date* and *Time* fields into a POSIXct format.

 <details closed><summary>Solution</a></summary>